MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-migrate-table-fields.md

 ---
 # Migrating Tables and Fields Between Extensions

 Data migration allows you to move table and field data between extensions.
+The concepts and processes in this article apply to large-scale and small-scale data migrations.
+A large-scale migration is typically upgrade scenario, like upgrading from [!INCLUDE[prodshort](../developer/includes/prodshort.md)] version 14 to version 16.
+Small-scale migrations are scenarios where you want to move a limited number of objects from one extension to another.

 ## Overview

 The move is divided into two phases: development and deployment.
 However, before you begin, you have to determine the direction of the migration within the dependency graph.

-### Determining the migration direction in the dependency Graph
+### Determining the migration direction in the dependency graph

 The process to migrate tables and fields to another extension depends on the migration's direction in the dependency graph.
 The following figure illustrates a simplified extension dependency graph.
 From top to bottom, an extension is dependent on any extension the below it in the graph.